 Special Events and Activities

-Also on Sundays but in the warmer months, is the Steveston Farmers and Artisan Market.
-It takes place from May to October outside the Steveston Community Centre at 4111 Moncton Street from about 10:30 am to 3 pm.
+- Steveston Farmers and Artisan Market – takes place from May to October outside the Steveston Community Centre at 4111 Moncton Street.

-Another great event is the Sockeye Run Car Show which takes place at Steveston Park on the second Sunday in June each year.
+- Sockeye Run Car Show – at Steveston Park on the second Sunday in June each year.
 It’s a free event that features over 200 classic cars, plus live music.

-The Ships to Shore Festival is another popular Steveston Village event.
+- Ships to Shore Festival – a popular Steveston Village event.
 It doesn’t take place every year though – just in years when tall ships visit the area.